 A general guide to submitting your householder application

-Each customer and project has a unique set of requirements but there is a general process that applies to all in that you submit your deisgn to the Council for approval.
+Each customer and project has a unique set of requirements but the general process is that you submit your design to us for approval.
 To help you do this we’ve compiled this guide from our experience of the most common issues customers face when going through the process.

 Make sure you know what you want to achieve.
 At this stage, if you’ve decided to use an agent, they will take responsibility for the process as a whole, as well as guiding your project design with you.
-If you decide to do the work yourself, you should be considering some of the following;
+If you decide to do the work yourself, you should consider the following;

 - What size do I want the building/extension to be?